Beyond the Basics

 Quantum travel is not available the moment you log in.
 A few things have to be true first:

-Quick tip: your ship's power triangle affects spool time.
-Sending power toward Engines charges the quantum drive faster.
+Quick tip: your ship's power triangle affects calibration time.
+Sending power toward Engines calibrates the quantum drive faster.
 Find the power controls in your keybindings under Options → Flight.

 Step by step — your first jump